Kentucky Resources

 Grant-Making Per Year: In 2020, the Honorable Order of Kentucky Colonels provided grants in the amount of $2.9 million.

 Recovery and Supportive Housing Grantee Example: Isaiah House is a grantee located in Willisburg, Kentucky, in rural Washington County.
-The Isaiah House offers a variety of programs for individuals struggling with substance abuse.
+The Isaiah House offers a variety of programs for individuals struggling with substance use disorders.
 Services include long term residential treatment, transitional living, and job skills training.

 Kentucky Opioid Settlement Funds